diksiais/chemist-AI-2.0/README.md

 Refine Idea: Use the "Refine This Idea?" text area and "🔄 Refine Current Idea" button to give specific feedback to the AI and generate a refined version of the current idea.

-Generate Literature Summary:

-The AI will generate a literature summary based on your approved idea.

-Ask Follow-up Questions: Use the "Ask a Follow-up Question (AI)" section to get more details or clarifications from the AI.

-AI-Suggested Search Queries: Click "Suggest Search Queries" to get keywords and links for external academic databases.

-Download: Use "Download Summary as DOCX" to save the summary.

-Predict Properties / Experimental Approach:

-The AI will provide suggested properties or an experimental approach.

-Chemical Structure Lookup: Enter a chemical name or CAS number to fetch and display its structure.
-You can download the image.

-Ask Follow-up Questions: Continue asking the AI questions related to the properties or chemical lookups.

-AI-Suggested Search Queries: Get more search query suggestions.

-Final Research Proposal Overview:

-All generated content is compiled into a single overview.

-Download: Use "Download Proposal as DOCX" to save the complete proposal.

-Click "Start New Research" to clear all session data and begin a new workflow.

 ⚠️ Important Notes
 SSL Certificate Warning: You might see SSLError warnings in your console.
 This is due to a workaround (verify=False in chemical_lookup.py) to bypass SSL certificate verification for external API calls, which is sometimes necessary in certain environments.
 This is not recommended for production deployments as it reduces security.